-The agency Field Instructor is the agency's representative to the social work department.
-The Field Director, in conjunction with the agency, selects the agency Field Instructor.
-The agency Field Instructor assumes the responsibility of serving as the Student's primary field learning resource.
+The agency field instructor is the agency's representative to the social work department.
+The Field Director, in conjunction with the agency, selects the agency field instructor.
+The agency field instructor assumes the responsibility of serving as the student's primary field learning resource.

-A preceptor may be assigned in rare situations where the Field Instructor is not in the practicum agency full time (Example: works out of a regional office and Student is placed in a county office and is supervised by a local person, in the Field Instructor's absence.)
-Preceptors must meet the same standards and training requirements that are expected of Field Instructors.
+A task supervisor may be assigned in situations where the field instructor is not in the practicum agency full time (Example: works out of a regional office and student is placed in a county office and is supervised by a local person, in the field instructor's absence.)
+Task

+Supervisors must meet the same standards and training requirements that are expected of field instructors.

-The Field Instructor and preceptor (if any) are expected to:
+The field instructor and task supervisor (if any) are expected to:

-- 1. Orient the Student to the agency, its policies and procedures, and staff; - 2.
-Develop and implement the Field Educational Contract/Evaluation in close collaboration with the Student for ongoing use; - 3.
-Assume overall responsibility for the Student's educational experience in the agency and coordinate any experience delegated to other staff members; - 4.
-Schedule weekly supervisory conferences with the Student to assess progress and address issues relevant to social work education within the agency; - 5.
-Provide the Student with ongoing feedback about his/her performance and if unsatisfactory performance occurs, the agency Field Instructor is to inform the Faculty Field Liaison as soon as possible and document (refer to page 18 for the Field Problem Resolution Procedure); - 6.
-Support the Student's initiative, when needed, in gaining access to other learning experiences and resources in the agency and professional community; - 7.
-Assure that the Student meets minimum time requirements (See p.
-12 for specific hours) in the agency; - 8.
-Maintain an ongoing evaluation of the Student's progress and complete written Midterm Assessment and a Final Evaluation of the Student; - 9.
+- 1. Orient the student to the agency, its policies and procedures, and staff; - 2.
+Develop and implement the Field Educational Contract/Evaluation in close collaboration with the student for ongoing use; - 3.
+Assume overall responsibility for the student's educational experience in the agency and coordinate any experience delegated to other staff members; - 4.
+Schedule weekly supervisory conferences with the student to assess progress and address issues relevant to social work education within the agency; - Provide the student with ongoing feedback about his/her performance and if unsatisfactory performance occurs, the agency field instructor is to inform the Faculty Field Liaison as soon as possible and document (refer to page 18 for the Field Problem Resolution Procedure); - 6.
+Support the student's initiative, when needed, in gaining access to other learning experiences and resources in the agency and professional community; - 7.
+Assure that the student meets minimum time requirements (See p.
+11 for specific hours) in the agency; - 8.
+Maintain an ongoing evaluation of the student's progress and complete written Midterm Assessment and a Final Evaluation of the student; - 9.
 Confer with faculty liaison for mutual planning, review, and evaluation of the field experience; - 10.
 Participate in the ongoing evaluation of the Social Work program; - 11.
-Remain in written and verbal contact with the Social Work Department regarding

-Student progress or problems, attend meetings and conferences related to practicum implementation as appropriate, including field education/training meetings, and agency fairs:

-- 12. Provide information to the school to assist in the future use of the placement, including the Field Instructor's interest in continuing services as a Field Instructor. - 13.
+Remain in written and verbal contact with the Social Work Department regarding student progress or problems, attend meetings and conferences related to practicum implementation as appropriate, including field education/training meetings, and agency fairs; - 12.
+Provide information to the school to assist in the future use of the placement, including the field instructor's interest in continuing services as a field instructor. - 13.
 To be responsible for documenting any problematic behaviors by a Student, and keeping the Field Director and Liaison informed of significant concerns.